 This type of analysis is also known as manifest content analysis.
-If the analysis process ends at this step, the analysis would be considered as a quantitative analysis.
+If the analysis process ends at this step, the analysis would be considered as quantitative analysis.
 However, a summative method main goal includes discovering underlying data meaning through analysis as well as quantifying words.
 Understanding the meaning of data is also known as Latent content analysis.

 As mentioned earlier, the process of a summative approach starts with counting the occurrences of the examined words.
 This can be done either by hand or by computer.
 Quantifying words in data can help in identifying patterns as well as inspect the codes.
-In addition, it helps in understanding the text related with the usage of certain words.
+In addition, it helps in understanding the text related to the usage of certain words.

 A summative approach has various advantages.
 First, it is an inconspicuous method to explore the concerned aspect.

-In addition, it can deliver simple insights on the usage of certain words.
+In addition, it can deliver simple insights into the usage of certain words.
 On the other hand, this approach has some drawbacks as well; the results using this method are restricted to the extensive meanings existing in the data.
 Besides, this approach generally depends on reliability, thus in order to validate reliability, the documented results have to be compatible with the interpretation.

-The simple answer to the question: What is Content Analysis?
-It is is a method used for describing written, verbal or graphic communications.
+The simple answer to the previous question: What is Content Analysis?
+It is a method used for describing written, verbal or graphic communications.
 Mainly, it develops a quantitative description that is derived from a qualitative one.
 This helps researchers in studying, developing and extending knowledge on different studies.